tcpalmer/nina-scheduler/target-management/projects.md

 ---

 # Projects
 Projects are the main organizing entity for the plugin.
 Each project belongs to a single NINA profile.
 Each target is associated with a single project.
 Multiple targets can be added to a project and will share the project's properties.
 Targets for a project are expected (but not required) to be the same area of the sky since the chief motivation for this approach is mosaics.
+For additional thoughts on how to organize your projects and targets, see [Project/Target Organization](organization.html).

 ## Basic Operations